Skip to content

 Back to Blog

-high severity November 20, 2025 · scope unconfirmed
+high severity November 20, 2025 · 3 min read Unverified claim — what this is

 PAN Listed by dragonforce Ransomware Group

-On November 20, 2025, the ransomware group DragonForce added Pan Emirates Furniture to its public leak site, confirming that internal files had been exfiltrated from the UAE-based furniture wholesaler and retailer founded in 1991 by Abdul Rahman Al Shamsi.
+On November 20, 2025, the ransomware group DragonForce added Pan Emirates Furniture to its public leak site, claiming that internal files had been exfiltrated from the UAE-based furniture wholesaler and retailer founded in 1991 by Abdul Rahman Al Shamsi.

 November 20, 2025 marks the date the group listed Pan Emirates Furniture on its leak site hosted on the dark web.
 The listing follows the typical DragonForce pattern of publishing a sample of stolen data as proof of compromise.